-The partnership of Caron Treatment Centers and the Reading Hospital provides a unique and comprehensive Fellowship Program that combines the services of a renowned behavioral health provider with a 60-year history of specializing in substance use and co-occurring disorders and a nationally recognized training hospital that received Pennsylvania’s prestigious Centers of Excellence Award.
+Caron Treatment Centers is a leading behavioral health provider with a 60-year history of specializing in substance use and co-occurring disorders.
+Tower Health System’s Reading Hospital, a nationally recognized training hospital, received Pennsylvania’s prestigious Centers of Excellence Award.

-- Weekly longitudinal outpatient substance disorder clinic rotation, through the department of family medicine
+- Outpatient substance disorder clinic through the Department of Family Medicine.

 - Outpatient medication-assisted treatment clinic.